 I am a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA), through the Certification Council of Professional Dog Trainers (CCPDT).
-I am also a member of the Welsh Terrier Club of America, The Association of Professional Dog Trainers (Professional Member), and the Dog Writers Association of America (Professional Member).
-I am an active Masters-level agility competitor with my Welsh Terrier.
+I am an active member of The Welsh Terrier Club of America (serving as resident training writer and Webmaster), The Association of Professional Dog Trainers (Professional Member), the Dog Writers Association of America (Professional Member), a member of the K-9 Cliffhangers agility club, and a Premium Member of One Mind Dogs.
+I am an active Masters-level agility competitor with my Welsh Terrier Miles, who is currently in the top 25 AAC Agility Dogs for 2017.

 I am deeply passionate and excited about working with dogs and people alike, and about writing about dog training.
-My writing about training was honored with a Maxwell Award in 2015, and is consistently nominated every year.
+My writing about training was honored with a Maxwell Award in 2015.
 I am the resident training expert for the Welsh Terrier Club of America, and write the training column for the club’s quarterly publication The Welsh WAG.

 I am a trainer equipped with the ability and love for training every and any kind of dog and/or person.
-I am very adaptive at finding strategies unique to the dog at hand.
-Given that skill, my priority dogs are the most challenging and exciting ones: the wild wiry terriers, and other spirited, independent dogs, of course!
+I am adaptive at finding strategies unique to the dog at hand.
+My preferred focus are the most challenging and exciting kinds of dogs: the wild wiry terriers, and other spirited, independent dogs!
 I have worked with prospective, current, and long-time enthusiasts of “full strength” terrier types all over the world.
-I pride myself in offering a listening ear and advice that is knowledgeable and non-judgemental.
-These dogs are not easy, and the last thing anyone needs is to be chastised for ‘mistakes’ when all they want is genuine and straightforward information and ideas.
+I pride myself in offering a listening ear and advice that is knowledgeable and nonjudgmental.
+Based on what they were bred for, these dogs are not easy, and the last thing anyone needs is to be chastised for ‘mistakes’ when all they want is genuine and straightforward information and ideas.
+It is never too late to start fresh, and go forward!
+No judgement here.

 I offer my help through private consultations and lessons, both in-person, and via phone.
-I am very experienced in both areas.
-Once we determine that I may be a good fit for your needs, I offer a free phone consultation to get your initial information, and for us to get to know each other.
+I am experienced in both areas.
+I offer a free phone consultation to get your initial information, and for us to get to know each other.
 From there, I structure a specific plan for you and your dog, and lead you through that plan to success.

 I frequently speak with individuals/families who are interested a Welsh Terrier, or similar high-drive terrier type of dog, to: